tregubovav-dev/TaurusTLS/README.md

 TaurusTLS supports the following RAD Studio versions:

+- Florence (Delphi 13) - packages in the TaurusTLS\Packages\d13 folder
 - Athens (Delphi 12) - packages in the TaurusTLS\Packages\d12 folder
 - Alexandria (Delphi 11) - package in the TaurusTLS\Packages\d11 folder
 - Sydney (Delphi 10.4) - package in the TaurusTLS\Packages\dsydney folder